Pulsar: Disrupted recycled pulsar

 When two massive stars are born close together from the same cloud of gas, they can form a binary system and orbit each other from birth.
 If those two stars are at least a few times as massive as the Sun, their lives will both end in supernova explosions.
 The more massive star explodes first, leaving behind a neutron star.
 If the explosion does not kick the second star away, the binary system survives.
 The neutron star can now be visible as a radio pulsar, and it slowly loses energy and spins down.
 Later, the second star can swell up, allowing the neutron star to suck up its matter.
 The matter falling onto the neutron star spins it up and reduces its magnetic field.

 This is called "recycling" because it returns the neutron star to a quickly-spinning state.
 Finally, the second star also explodes in a supernova, producing another neutron star.
-If this second explosion also fails to disrupt the binary, a double neutron star binary is formed.
+If this second explosion also fails to disrupt the binary, a double neutron star (neutron star binary) is formed.
 Otherwise, the spun-up neutron star is left with no companion and becomes a "disrupted recycled pulsar", spinning between a few and 50 times per second.